Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-2/_posts/2017-01-02-lastlecture.md

 # The Last Lecture

 In this video, we are going to watch Randy Pausch talk about that which he has overcome and I want you to reflect upon your own life too.
+At first, you may think that this video is too long or tedious to watch, but it is worth it I promise.
+Take a look and let me know what you think.

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/ji5_MqicxSo" frameborder="0" allowfullscreen></iframe></div>

 How did it make you feel?
 Could you relate?
 Take note of your thoughts on this.
-I would like you put those thoughts into writing this week.
+I want you put those thoughts into writing this week.
+This is part of your homework.